acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 ## Include citations where applicable

 If the artifact contains a published work, include a citation for it as a separate file using a standardized file format like BibTeX.
-These files can be imported into reference managers like [Zotero](https://www.zotero.org/) and help people cite the work or find it on the legacy web.
+These files can be imported into reference managers like [Zotero](https://www.zotero.org/) and help people cite the work or find it on the web.

 ## Include both files and links in artifacts when possible